-‘The Bachelor’ Star Bekah Martinez Reveils She’s Pregnant
+‘The Bachelor’ Star Bekah Martinez Reveals She’s Pregnant

 — PureWow (@PureWow) September 12, 2018

-Now twenty weeks along, Martinez told PureWow about how she’s feeling leading into her second trimester.
+Now 20 weeks along, Martinez told PureWow about how she’s feeling leading into her second trimester.

 “It’s going by so fast!
 I’m feeling super energized,” she said.
 “I’ve been able to do a lot of activities that I normally do, like hiking, backpacking and a little bit of climbing.
 It feels really good because the first trimester was a little rough.”